Getting your Trinity Audio player ready...

 I mean, this was the same guy I’d haggled with multiple times over vintage toy collectibles.

-Several rumors had gone around that he had some messy ties to the dark web—procuring things, stealing, and possibly even killing.
+And there were rumors—several rumors—that he had messy ties to the dark web, procuring things, stealing, and possibly even killing.

 None of us believed that sensationalist trash.

-We all thought those were fake rumors—ones he himself spread to gain some kind of dark street cred to sell his products.
+We all thought those were fake rumors—ones he created himself to gain some kind of dark street cred to sell his products.

 My gut tightened.